-- If you choose to eat from street vendors and in markets, look for stalls that are crowded: a high turnover means that the food is fresh, and the locals generally know the best spots.
-If you have a particularly sensitive stomach, you might prefer to eat in establishments that cater to tourists and avoid eating food from street vendors, but you'll be missing out on some great food experiences.
+- If you choose to eat from street vendors and in markets, look for stalls that are crowded; a high turnover means that the food is fresh, and the locals generally know the best spots.
+If you have a particularly sensitive stomach, you might prefer to eat in establishments that cater to tourists and avoid eating food from street vendors, but then you'll be missing out on some great food experiences.

 - In most restaurants in the larger cities and popular tourist destinations in Mexico, raw vegetables will be properly cleaned.
 If you're traveling in rural areas and off the beaten path, it may be wise to skip the salad and opt for cooked vegetables instead.

-- Make sure any meat you eat is well-cooked.
+- Make sure any meat you eat is well cooked.

 - Wash your hands before you eat, or if this is not feasible, use a hand sanitizer.

-- How strictly you wish to adhere to these suggestions may depend on your overall health, the length of your trip and your sense of adventure—you may find it hard to pass by Mexican street food altogether!
+How strictly you wish to adhere to these suggestions may depend on your overall health, the length of your trip, and your sense of adventure—you may find it hard to pass by Mexican street food altogether!